Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 In addition, instead of having separate boolean properties that are largely mutually exclusive, the view now adds a **BackgroundColorMode** property that lets the user choose how the background should be rendered.
 Supported values are "Single Color", "Gradient", "Texture" and "Skybox".

 This change impacts the Python API. **UseGradientBackground**, **UseTexturedBackground** and **UseSkyboxBackground** properties have been replaced by **BackgroundColorMode** which is now an enumeration that lets you choose how to render the background.
-Also, unless compatibility <= 5.9 is specified, view specific background color changes will get ignored unless `UseColorPaletteForBackground` property is not set to 0 explicitly.
+Also, unless Python compatibility for ParaView 5.9 or earlier is specified, view specific background color changes will get ignored unless `UseColorPaletteForBackground` property is not set to 0 explicitly.

 ## Simulate clear coat layer in the PBR representation

 When using the PBR representation under the lighting panel, you can now add a second layer on top of the base layer.
 This is useful to simulate a coating on top of a material.
-This layer is dielectric (as opposed with metallic), and can be configured with various parameters.
+This layer is dielectric (as opposed to metallic), and can be configured with various parameters.
 You can set the coat strength to control the presence of the coat layer (1.0 means strongest coating), the coat roughness and the coat color.
 You can also choose the index of refraction of the coat layer as well as the base layer.
 The more the index of refraction goes up, the more specular reflections there are.

 You can also use a texture to normal map the coating.
 These parameters are supported by OSPRay pathtracer.